- our blog

 1

-Send Letter of Demand (LOD) to you by post to your residential or employer address.
+Send a Letter of Demand (LOD) to you by post to your residential address

 2

-Visit your home or office to recover the debt (either directly or sending debt collection agencies to do so).
+Visit your home or office to recover the debt (either directly or by sending debt collection agencies to do so)

 3